kittinunf/fuel/fuel/README.md

     ```

 ### Adding `Request` body
 Bodies are formed from generic streams, but there are helpers to set it from values that can be turned into streams.
 It is important to know that, by default, the streams are **NOT** read into memory until the `Request` is sent.
+However, if you pass in an in-memory value such as a `ByteArray` or `String`, `Fuel` uses `RepeatableBody`, which are kept into memory until the `Request` is dereferenced.

 When you're using the default `Client`, bodies are supported for:
 - `POST`